Building a Great Culture: 25 Strong & Top 25 Place to Work in Phoenix

 Being generous also means going above and beyond, such as buying lunch for employees.
 If a team is stuck pulling late hours for multiple consecutive days, ease the stress and show appreciation with management bringing lunch for the team into the office.

-Nothing all acts of generosity have to be grand.
-Little things produced by a boss, leader or manager—such as a simple hand-written note or email calling out someone for their great work—creates a difference in attitude as employees become determined to go the extra mile.
+Not all acts of generosity have to be grand.
+Small gestures—such as a simple hand-written note or email calling out someone for their great work—creates a difference in attitude as employees become determined to go the extra mile.

-THIRD– Make it fun (but authentic).
+Make your work environment fun and authentic.
 Don’t schedule “fun time” on the calendar, forcing the goal of having fun onto your employees.
 Instead, find creative ways for team members to bring their personality to work.
 Lunch breaks here at Ideas Collide often involve board games, trivia questions or watching the latest Saturday Night Live skit.

 If causal Friday or Hawaiian shirt day feels too forced, mix up your culture with a new approach.
-We have college football Fridays during the season, where employees are encouraged to wear their college team’s jersey to work in an effort to show fan support.
+For instance, we have college football Fridays where employees are encouraged to wear their team’s jersey to work in an effort to show fan support.
 It’s a way to pause from never-ending deadlines as they talk about their teams, sharing football highlights and stories.